THE BACK STORY

 But then as the universe goes (you see a theme), my husband randomly got offered a new job that gave him a substantial increase in salary and allowed me some leniency to take an extended maternity leave and work on the business (hiatus from corporate) to see where this business could take us.

 DO WHAT YOU LOVE #NoOtherWay

 I can’t tell you how much I learned that first year out of corporate.
 I mean there is no learning like full immersion learning.
 I studied Marie Forleo, Brendon Burchard, Jeff Walker, Tim Ferriss, Richard Branson, Ramit Sethi...and so many more.
 I spoke to countless previous informal mentors and people who were leaders it in my new industry.
 I listened to podcast after podcast, YouTube video after YouTube video, book after book--all of which I had never heard of in my corporate career, let alone have the time to really listen to and learn from.
 There were times I was filled with pure excitement from the freedom of my situation to fear to ensure I knew what I was doing and mainly to keep me accountable to progress (as no one was watching or reviewing me any longer).

 I ended up fully resigning midway in the YEAR after I finally got the clarity on what I wanted to do for my life after corporate. #TrustintheProcess

-I took my side hustle and made it my real hustle by finally OFFICIALLY become a business coach focusing on women entrepreneurs who are trying to make the jump from corporate to their own empires and entrepreneurs who have been in the game for a few year that are ready to build, build and build their purpose and profit driven empires.
-I love strategy, I love business and I love seeing people thriving in business and life versus surviving.
+I took my side hustle and made it my real hustle by finally OFFICIALLY creating an agency focused on growing and scaling businesses through a brand-led business transformation methodology.
+I love branding and strategy, I love business and I love seeing people thriving in business and life versus surviving.
 It’s what I am meant to be doing (period) and I LOVE it!